-Typically, when power is applied to the Mantis, it automatically starts up and begins playing back video.
+When power is applied, the Mantis should automatically start up and begin playing back video.

-On power up, if there is no LCD light, fan noise, or CD/DVD drive function:
+If there is no LCD light, fan noise or CD/DVD drive function:

 - 1. Confirm power outlets are live by plugging in another electrical device. - 2.
 Verify that power cord is fully seated both at the outlet and to the Mantis player. - 3.
 Verify that the Mantis power switch on the back of the system is in the on position. - 4.
-Test power cable in alternate device or use different power cable - 5.
+Test power cable in alternate device or use different power cable. - 5.
 If there is still no power, please contact your technical support representative.